Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Stochastic reconfiguration with PEPS

 \subsection{Comparison with double-layer methods}

 We briefly discuss the difficulties of double-layer methods mentioned in the introduction: computational cost, gauge fixing, and positivity of the quantum metric.
 Although manifested differently, they reflect the same underlying difficulty. \paragraph{Computational cost.} Consider a PEPS with bond dimension $D$.
-Let $D'$ denote the bond dimension of the boundary MPS used to contract a single-layer PEPS in VMC, cf. Fig. \ref{fig:peps} (d), and likewise the boundary matrix product operator used in full-update double-layer contraction.
-The dominant computational costs scale as $D^4 D'^2$ for VMC~\cite{liu2021} and $D^4 D'^3$ for full update~\cite{algorithm_finite_peps}.
+Let $D'$ denote the bond dimension of the boundary MPS (bMPS) used to contract a single-layer PEPS in VMC, cf. Fig. \ref{fig:peps} (d), and likewise the boundary matrix product operator (bMPO) used in full-update double-layer contraction.
+The dominant computational costs scale as $D^4 D'^2$ for VMC~\cite{liu2021} and $D^4 D'^3$ for full update (FU)~\cite{algorithm_finite_peps}.
 Typical choices are $D' \sim D$ to $D^2$ for VMC, and $D' \sim D^2$ to $D^3$ for full update, leading to effective complexities of $D^6$–$D^8$ and $D^{10}$–$D^{13}$, respectively.
 This gap is substantial.
-VMC additionally incurs sampling overhead, but even choosing $D'$ far larger than $D^3$ does not reliably stabilize the full-update procedure due to the next two issues. \paragraph{Gauge fixing.} Unlike MPS in 1D~\cite{cirac2021matrix}, PEPS does not possess a canonical form that fixes the gauge freedoms.
+VMC additionally incurs sampling overhead, but even choosing $D'$ larger than $D^3$ does not reliably stabilize the full-update procedure due to the next two issues. \paragraph{Gauge fixing.} Unlike MPS in 1D~\cite{cirac2021matrix}, PEPS does not possess a canonical form that fixes the gauge freedoms.
 Ref.~\cite{algorithm_finite_peps} introduces local gauge fixing for full-update gate applications, but no globally consistent gauge-fixing procedure is known.
-In fact, as an alternative, a variational subfamily --- isometric PEPS (isoPEPS) \cite{zaletel2020isometric,lin2021efficient,dai2025fermionic} --- is introduced to explicitly preserve the isometric gauge at the expense of representative expressiveness.
+In fact, as an alternative, a variational subfamily --- isometric PEPS (isoPEPS) \cite{zaletel2020isometric,lin2021efficient,dai2025fermionic} --- is introduced to explicitly preserve the isometric gauge at the expense of expressiveness.
 However, the necessary shifting of isometric centers introduces significant errors and leads to suboptimal results.
 In contrast, PEPS–tVMC achieves global gauge fixing efficiently through a single \texttt{QR} projection or simply using the minSR formulation, without any loss of representational power. \paragraph{Positivity.} Because PEPS are not in an isometric form, to perform a variational update, one needs to also form the non-trivial quantum metric of the parameters, induced from the inner product of the Hilbert space.
 This quantum metric is also known as the norm matrix $N$ in Ref. \cite{algorithm_finite_peps}.
 In practice, approximate contraction leads to violations of positivity of $N$, which destabilizes the generalized eigenvalue problems used in variational updates, especially in time evolution.
-Tiny errors in the boundary contraction can lead to large deviations in the time trajectory. tVMC avoids this issue entirely: normalization is enforced simply by subtracting $O_{\rm avg}$ and $h_{\rm avg}$ in Eq.~\ref{eq:Oh_avg}, and the $S$ matrix in Eq. \ref{eq:S}, serving as the quantum metric, is manifestly positive semi-definite.
+Tiny errors in the boundary contraction can lead to large deviations in the time trajectory. tVMC avoids this issue entirely: normalization is enforced simply by subtracting $O_{\rm avg}$ and $h_{\rm avg}$ in Eq.~\ref{eq:Oh_avg}, and the $S$ matrix in Eq. \ref{eq:S}, serving as the quantum metric, is manifestly positive semi-definite. \paragraph{Abelian symmetry.} In VMC, any conservation law that is diagonal in the computational basis can be directly implemented by sampling configurations in the target charge sector.
+This is equivalent to acting on the state with a global projector $P_M$ onto the space with desired total charge $M$: